National University FAQ

 Is National University regionally or nationally accredited?

 Regionally through Western Association of Schools and Colleges (WASC).
-Some programs also hold specific programmatic accreditation.
+Some programs also hold additional, specific programmatic accreditation.

 If my credits won’t transfer, do you still need a transcript?

 No, if the school is nationally accredited AND you don’t want to petition for credit.
-If the school is regionally accredited, then we do need the transcripts.
+If the school is regionally accredited, then we do need a transcript.

 Why were my transfer credits not accepted?

-There are a variety of reasons your transfer credits were not accepted.
+There are a variety of reasons why your transfer credits may not be accepted.
 Common reasons include:

 - Not enough credits (2 units vs. 4.5 units)